Getting Started with Airtable Automations

 Once your automation is active, these rules are essential to prevent errors, duplicates, and broken setups.
 Read each one carefully.

-Rule 1: Existing Records Will Not Be Processed
+Rule 1: Existing Records May Be Processed Unpredictably

 Rule 2: Don’t Rename the Base or Tables